 - Reduce swelling, aching and tiredness of legs.

 - Helps prevent development of varicose veins often associated with pregnancy.

-- They are an investment in good health and last much longer than regular hosiery.
+- They are an investment in good health and last much longer than regular hosiery (with proper care).

 For helpful tips on how to prolong the life of your graduated compression stockings, please visit our Caring for compression hosiery page.